 - Nausea and vomiting

-Post-operative muscle spasms can be quite severe and painful due to muscle retraction and dissection during surgery.
-A combination of muscle relaxants, rest, and stretching can help manage muscle spasms.
-Muscle relaxers are scheduled to be taken every six to eight hours.
+Post-operative muscle contractions can turn out to be severe and painful.
+This pain occurs due to muscle retraction and dissection at the time of surgery.
+Moreover, a combination of muscle relaxants, rest, and stretching helps to manage muscle spasms.
+Furthermore, muscle relaxers are scheduled to be taken every six to eight hours.
 DO NOT stop muscle relaxants unless directed to do so as this will increase your pain.

 Muscle relaxant side effects may include: